 St. Louis Children’s Hospital consistently is ranked as one of the nation’s best in pediatric care.
 It offers a complete range of services for children and their families, including newborn medicine and the world’s largest pediatric lung transplant program.

 Washington University offers tremendous clinical resources and a unique training environment.
 In the first year, fellows serve primarily as consultants at Barnes-Jewish Hospital and the Veterans Administration Medical Center (VAMC), the two major hospitals associated with the Department of Medicine.
-The VAMC, located within two miles of the Medical Center, has more than 600 beds and serves as a regional referral center for other VA hospitals.
+The VAMC, located within two miles of the Medical Campus, has more than 600 beds and serves as a regional referral center for other VA hospitals.

 These full-service, modern, and prominent hospitals provide ample opportunity for exposing the trainee to a wide range of diseases and interacting with other clinical departments.
 Additionally, a very active liver transplantation service is based at Barnes-Jewish Hospital.
 Although fellows do not rotate through St. Louis Children’s Hospital, interactions between the pediatric and adult gastroenterology divisions are numerous in both the clinical and research arenas.

 Each hospital contains modern endoscopy facilities, fully equipped with cutting-edge technology for optimal patient care.
 About 10,000 gastrointestinal procedures are performed annually at the endoscopic facilities of Barnes-Jewish Hospital alone.

 - Completed in 1989, the Bernard Becker Medical Library houses an outstanding collection of journals and books, the media-computer center and a health information network.
 An extensive computer network links the Medical Campus’s clinical sites with the library to facilitate information retrieval for the busy clinical fellow.